In this article you will learn:

 10. Eat mindfully and incorporate fasting to some degree in your life.
 Eating less in general is one of the most correlated patterns to longevity there is.

 11. Include quality nutrition in the form of whole-food vitamins, chelated minerals, enzymes, antioxidants and probiotics.
-If you need help making choices in these areas, don't be afraid to get in touch.

 12. Employ strategic, regular health testing to know where your nutritional imbalances are and where your toxicities are.
 Get the story of your genes so you know exactly how to proceed with lifestyle and supplementation for optimal health.